 Using technology to help communicate with other family members is one way to get them more involved in helping you.
 For example, you could set up a WhatsApp group to keep each other updated.
 For a more tailored option, Jointly is an app by carers for carers designed to help families coordinate tasks, share responsibilities and communicate more easily.
 Find out more at: carersuk.org/jointly

 CONTACT BOOK

 British Association for Counselling and Psychotherapy

-BACP House, 15 St John's Business Park, Lutterworth, Leicestershire LE17 4HB bacp.co.uk needs, the more chance you'll be able to reduce any tension and win over their cooperation.
+BACP House, 15 St John's Business Park, Lutterworth, Leicestershire LE17 4HB bacp.co.uk

 T 01455 883300